CHAPS Equine Assisted Services | Our Programs

 Patriot Ponies

-Thanks to a grant from the Marna M. Kuehne Foundation, CHAPS travels to the Veterans' Home of Wyoming to serve veterans.
+Thanks to a grant from the Marna M. Kuehne Foundation, CHAPS travels to the Veterans' Home of Wyoming and the skilled nursing facility to serve veterans.
 We focus on education, memory, recall and socialization.
-In the future, CHAPS hopes to serve the Mountain View Living Center, a long-term care facility at the Sheridan VA Medical Center as well as the new skilled nursing facility in Buffalo, WY.
+In the future, CHAPS hopes to serve the Mountain View Living Center, a long-term care facility at the Sheridan VA Medical Center.

 Adaptive Riding